RenKoya1/overleaf-toolkit-mac/README.md

 # Overleaf Toolkit

-This repository fixes the error in bin/init.
+This repository fixes this error in bin/up and bin/start.

 ```
 ---------------------  ERROR  -----------------------